LIZZIE DRURY MSC RNUTR

 Regularly monitor and record your horse’s body weight and body condition score.
 This enables you to accurately calculate your horse’s nutritional requirements for performance and can help you to achieve optimum competition body weight or ‘fighting weight’.

-There are now increasingly more performance diets available to meet the nutritional requirements for horses performing in specific disciplines.
+There is now and increasing number of performance diets available on the market to meet the nutritional requirements for horses performing in specific disciplines.
 For power-based exercise such as show jumping and dressage, feeds will often need to have more emphasis on providing energy from starch based ingredients, such as oats and barley etc. From the Saracen range Competition-Fit Mix is the ideal feed in these situations.
 For stamina work such as endurance or eventing, there will be a greater reliance on digestible fibre sources, such as soya hulls and sugar beet and oil, balanced with enough cereal and starch to ensure that muscle glycogen stores remain ‘topped’ up.
 From the Saracen range Enduro-Performance is the ideal feed in these situations.

 Feeds are formulated to provide your horse with optimum nutrition when fed at the recommended quantity.
 Make sure that you weigh your feed to ensure correct intakes; don’t just assume that one scoop hold 1kg of feed, as this is often not the case!
-If you need to feed below the manufactures recommended levels to help manage body condition use a feed balancer, for example Competition-Fit Balancer or Essential Balancer, or a broad-spectrum vitamin and mineral supplement to provide adequate levels of vitamins, minerals, quality protein and important antioxidants such as vitamin E and Selenium.
+If you need to feed below the manufactures recommended levels to help manage body condition use a feed balancer, for example Competition-Fit Balancer to provide adequate levels of vitamins, minerals, quality protein and important antioxidants such as vitamin E and Selenium.

 One of the most frequently asked questions concerns the timing of feeding the performance hors.
 Concentrate feeding alone should be avoided for at least three hours before heavy exercise to allow for increases in blood glucose and insulin to return to baseline levels.
 Feeding small amounts of forage or limited grazing time prior to exercise will moderate body weight and does not appear to have any other adverse effects to performance and can in fact help to support optimal digestive health when competing.

 SALT AND ELECTROLYTES